fpoulin/symbiot/README.md

 # symbiot

-A simple Internet of Things service that runs on your machine.
+The open Internet of Things service that runs on your machine.

 # Try it